newrelic/node-newrelic/README.md

 Likewise, request parameters and their values will be attached to any errors recorded by the agent.

-The only important thing to know about New Relic's support for Express and Restify is that if you're dissatisfied with the names it comes up with, you can use the API calls described below to come up with more descriptive names.
+The only important thing to know about New Relic's support for Express, Restify, or Hapi is that if you're dissatisfied with the names it comes up with, you can use the API calls described below to come up with more descriptive names.
 Also, if you use a different web framework or router and would like to see support for it added, please let us know.